 The Department of Children's Services (DCS) Relative Caregiver Program (RCP) supports children who are not able to be raised by their parents.
-The RCP assists and supports family situations where the child is cared for by grandparents, aunts, uncles and/or other extended family members.
+The RCP assists and supports informal placements where the child is cared for by grandparents, aunts, uncles and/or other extended family members.

 DCS contracts with private community-based agencies to provide services in each of the 12 regions.

 The Relative Caregiver Program can be helpful in cases where: